 The Fort Knox gold vault is one of the most secure and secret places in America.
 Because few people have ever gotten inside, the gold depository is a subject of fascination and speculation.

-Here are 10 things we know — or at least we think we know.
+Here are 10 things we know — and maybe don't know.

 1. It holds tons of gold -- literally